-We all love to put a fun "Wash me!", Or even draw a family of stick figures on the window.
-Ben Scott Wade, also known as the "The Da Vinci of Dust" and "The Dirty Car Artist", is simply an artist who has made this his passion.
+We all love to put a fun “wash me!”, Or even draw a family of stick figures on the window.
+Ben Scott Wade, also known as "The Da Vinci of Dust" and "The Dirty Car Artist", is simply an artist who has made this his passion.

-It 's weird, dirty cars are so much a part of our culture and when we see them we say: "Oh God, what is dirty, I have to go wash it."
-But if we can turn it into something beautiful, then that challenge our perception of what is beautiful and what is not.
+It's weird, dirty cars are so much a part of our culture and when we see them we say, "Oh God, how dirty it is, I have to go wash it."
+But if we are able to turn it into something beautiful, then this challenges our perception of what is beautiful and what is not.

-Even as a boy, Scott could not resist drawing on car windows dusty.
-As the son of an amateur cartoonist, Scott started drawing since childhood, and the dirty windows were his canvas.
-One day, for game Scott took a stick and a stick of gum and began to use them as a tool.
-The result was fantastic; so he had the idea of using a real brush.
-After much experimentation, he found his style and method.
+From a young age, Scott couldn't resist drawing on the windows of dusty cars.
+Being the son of an amateur draftsman, Scott began drawing from childhood, and dirty windows were his canvas.
+One day, as a joke, Scott took a stick and chewing gum and started using them as a tool.
+The result was fantastic; so he came up with the idea of using a real brush.
+After much experimentation, he discovered his style and method.